 Georgia has no separate form for filing an amended return.
-To amend a return, check the amended return block on Form 600S.
+To amend a return, check the amended return box on Form 600S.
 A copy of the Federal Form 1120S or federal audit adjustments must be attached.
 The amended return should be mailed to Georgia Department of Revenue, Processing Center, P. O. Box 740391, Atlanta, Georgia 30374-0391.
 Amended returns are required to be sent electronically if the original return was filed electronically.

 Georgia House Bill 849 was enacted in 2017.
 This bill modifies Code Section 48-7-53 and provides for Georgia S Corporation audit adjustments and related appeals effective for taxable years beginning on or after January 1, 2017 and earlier if the Department and the S Corporation agree.
-For a Georgia S Corporation audit, an S corporation may elect to pay the tax due on behalf of its shareholders by checking the box on schedule 1.
+For a Georgia S Corporation audit, an S corporation may elect to pay the tax due on behalf of its shareholders by checking the "S Corporation elects to pay the tax at the entity level" box on page 1 of Form 600S.
 This election can be made on an original or amended return filed before the audit starts or at the time of the audit.
 If the election is made, the S Corporation will not file an amended return, instead the Department will issue a notice to the S Corporation to facilitate the collection of the tax.
 If the election is not made, the S Corporation and its shareholders must file amended returns.